View Document Text

 This annual updating amendment follows an interim amendment to ODIJ’s ADV Part 2A that

-was filed on March 28, 2024 for the primary purpose of including Altruist as an additional
+was filed on September 4, 2025, for the primary purpose of updating the firm’s Chief

 The foregoing discusses only material changes since ODIJ’s prior annual updating amendment